Turkey makes more arrests in connection with deadly bombing

 Around 80 people were hospitalized following the attack, of whom at least 57 have been discharged.
 Six of the wounded were in intensive care and two of them were in serious condition, officials said.

-The six killed in the blast were members of three families and included two girls aged 9 and 15.
+The six killed in the blast were members of three families and included two girls, ages 9 and 15.

 The Kurdistan Workers’ Party, or PKK, has fought an armed insurgency in Turkey since 1984.
 The conflict has killed tens of thousands of people since then.

-Turkey has been infuriated by U.S. support for the Kurdish militia in Syria, and on Monday, Turkey’s Interior Minister Suleyman Soylu said he rejects messages of condolences from the United States.
+Turkey has been infuriated by U.S. support for the Kurdish militia in Syria, and on Monday, Interior Minister Suleyman Soylu said he rejects messages of condolences from Washington.

+President Recep Tayyip Erdogan, however, posted on social media a chart with the flags of all countries that have offered their condolences — including the American flag — with a message expressing his “heartfelt gratitude” to all states and institutions that have “shared our grief."

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that the number of people detained in the hours after the blast was 48, not 47.